sashakoshka/desktop-raine/README.md

 ![Raine!](img/idle_1.png)

 Raine from TwoKinds, right on your desktop!
 Made using C and SDL2.
 Currently in very early development.
-Artwork by me and boe from the Raine Fanclub server.
+Artwork by boe from the Raine Fanclub server.

 ## Build instructions:
 * `make` - gives you a binary called "raine"